coderefinery/2024-03-12-workshop/content/certificates.md

 To obtain a certificate, you must be affiliated with a university, or similar research organisation.
-We expect you to **follow the 6 days** of the course and provide us with the following **three documents sent from your university email**:
+We expect you to **follow the 6 days** of the course and provide us with the following **three text documents sent from your university email**:

-1. The output of `git log --all` from the repositories that you have used during the course as a text file.
-Evaluation criteria: we expect to see the results from most of the git commands that are run in the first 3 days of the workshop.
+1. A document that shows that you did the exercises during the course:
+   - Write one or more paragraphs about [Day 1 - Exercise 2](https://coderefinery.github.io/git-intro/commits/#exercise): provide the link to the forked repository on your GitHub account and show that you did new committs.
+If you did not use GitHub and if you used the command line, then provide the output of the command `git log --all` for the forked repository.
+Explain what you did.
+   - Write one or more paragraphs about [Day 2 - Exercise 3](https://coderefinery.github.io/git-intro/sharing/#exercise): provide the link to the new repository you have created on your GitHub account.
+If you did not use GitHub and if you used the command line, then provide the output of the command `git log --all` for the newly created repository.
+Explain what you did.
+   - Write one or more paragraphs about [Day 3 - XXX] *EG still working on this*
 2. Written answers to the following four questions submitted as a document (pdf or word or txt).
 Evaluation criteria: we expect critical answers related to the content of first 3 days with both pros and cons (when relevant):